ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 The major disadvantage of Hexadecimal number system is that it may not be an easy to read and write for people, and also difficult to perform operations like multiplications, divisions using hexadecimal number system.

-## 12. Octal number system
+## 13. Octal number system

 The octal number system is a type of number system, that has a base value equal to 8.
-Let's consider a practical example of using it - Linux file permissions.
+Let's consider a practical example of using it - Linux filesystem permissions.

 Securing your data stored on a MAC or Linux system, requires understanding file permissions: how they work, and how to change them.
 Permissions determine who can access files and directories and how.
 Linux has three types of permissions: read, write, and execute.
 The permissions are each controlled by a single bit that can be toggled on or off (0 - no permission, 1 - permission allowed).